coolbeevip/ansible-playbook/mysql/README.md

 group_replication_applier	9aed150e-4cf5-11ec-8819-525400506ca8	oss-irms-180	3336	ONLINE	PRIMARY	8.0.27	XCommysql: [Warning] Using a password on the command line interface can be insecure.
 ```

-**At this point, you have completed the installation of the MySQL InnoDB cluster**

 #### Remove setup files after complete installation

 Delete the temporary script file generated during the installation process (**because it contains sensitive information such as the root password**)